Skip to content

 ADK

-You'll need to install the September 2023 ADK (10.1.25398.1) and the Windows PE add-on.
+At the time of initially publishing this article, I had installed the September 2023 ADK (10.1.25398.1) and the Windows PE add-on.
 This version is required for Windows ARM deployments.
 If you need to update the ADK from a previous version, do so before updating Configuration Manager.
 This will allow the default boot images to be automatically updated to the latest Win PE version.

 Site Update